envoyproxy/learnenvoy/_articles/service-mesh.md

 metrics for all services.
 Keep the following principles in mind when deciding which metrics to look at:

-  - **Prefer metrics that relate to customer experience**.
+  - **Pick metrics that relate to customer experience**.
 In particular, Envoy can generate request volume, request rate, and latency histograms.
 Resource metrics like number of connections or amount of network traffic can mean different things on different services.
 See how [Lyft does it here](https://blog.envoyproxy.io/lyfts-envoy-dashboards-5c91738816b1).

-  - **Prefer segmentation over simple metrics, not more types of metrics.**
+  - **Segmentation of simple metrics, not more types of metrics.**
   Envoy can produce a stunning number of metrics.
 Teams with lots of services tend to get more value out of a small set of metrics, segmented by service, instance, and region.

-  - **Consider adding tracing in Envoy.** Since Envoy is present at every network hop, it’s guaranteed to capture all intra-instance communication.
+  - **Add tracing in Envoy.** Since Envoy is present at every network hop, it’s guaranteed to capture all intra-instance communication.
   This means that a single configuration can produce complete traces across the entire app.
 That’s a powerful framework to add more detailed custom